emissary-ingress/emissary/docs/user-guide/manual-install.md

 ---
     description: In this guide, we'll walk through the process of deploying Ambassador Edge Stack in Kubernetes for ingress routing.
 ---
-# Quick Start Installation Guide
+# Manual Installation Guide

-In this guide, we'll walk you through installing and configuring the Ambassador Edge Stack in your Kubernetes cluster.
-Within a few minutes, your cluster will be routing HTTPS requests from the Internet to a backend service.
-You'll also have a sense of how the Ambassador Edge Stack is managed.
+In this guide, we'll walk you through installing, configuring, and customizing the Ambassador Edge Stack in your Kubernetes cluster.

+The manual install process does require more user configuration than the [quick start method](/user-guide/getting-started), but it does allow you to control the aspects of your base Edge Stack installation.

 ## Before You Begin